Skip to content

 A Boat Tour Through The Canals

 The tour continues again across the canal to the Little Mermaid, where you can watch the many people standing around the little statue from the ship.
-The boat then enters the Christianshavn canal, passing the many colorful houses of this beautiful district.
+The boat then enters the Christianshavn canal, passing the many colourful houses of this beautiful district.

 Several tour providers, some of which stop in Nyhavn, offer tours in different languages, such as German, English, Danish, or Spanish.
 The timetable shows which language the respective tours use.
 A tour takes about an hour; the boats are covered in stormy weather.